Chris Matthews (gridiron football)

 Christopher Douglas Matthews (born October 6, 1989) is an American former professional wide receiver.
 Matthews was undrafted out of college in 2011, and signed with the Cleveland Browns.
 He then played for the Winnipeg Blue Bombers for two seasons, winning the CFL's Most Outstanding Rookie Award in his first season.
 Matthews then signed with the Seattle Seahawks where he recovered a critical onside kick during the 2014 NFC Championship Game, and caught four passes for 109 yards and a touchdown in Super Bowl XLIX.
-He has also been a member of the Iowa Barnstormers of the Arena Football League (AFL).
 Matthews played college football for Los Angeles Harbor College and the University of Kentucky.

-Early years and college
+Early life and college

 Matthews attended Susan Miller Dorsey High School in Los Angeles, California, and played American football for the school's team as a tight end and as a defensive end.
 He intended to enroll at the University of California, Los Angeles (UCLA) to play college football for the UCLA Bruins football team, but was academically ineligible to play for a school in Division I of the National Collegiate Athletic Association.
 He enrolled at Los Angeles Harbor College (LAHC), a junior college, to play football.
 At LAHC, Matthews became a wide receiver.
 During his sophomore season, Matthews caught 80 passes for 1,235 yards and 11 touchdowns in nine games.

 In 2009, Matthews transferred to the University of Kentucky to play for the Kentucky Wildcats football team for his junior year, in 2009.
 That year, he caught 32 passes for 354 yards with three touchdowns.
 For the 2010 Wildcats team, Matthews caught 61 passes for 925 yards with nine touchdowns.